PaulRosca/express-ts-annotations/README.md

 A class decorator that sets up the `path` in which the controller will be injected.
 If the `path` doesn't start with a `/`, it will be automatically added by the system.
 The default `path` is `/`.
 ### `@route(method?: RESTMethod, path?: string)`
 This is a method decorator that assigns the method to a `path`.
-By default if no parameters are provided the system will analyze the method name and assign a rest method and path automatically, for this the method name must start with a RESTMethod (i.e `get`, `post`, `put`, `patch`, `delete`, `all`) followed by the path written in CamelCase which will be transformed automatically in kebab case.
+By default if no parameters are provided the system will analyze the method name and assign a rest `method` and `path` automatically, for this the method name must start with a RESTMethod (i.e `get`, `post`, `put`, `patch`, `delete`, `all`) followed by the path written in CamelCase which will be transformed automatically in kebab case.
+If only the `method` is specified the name will still be asigned automatically.
 If the `method` or `path` is specified, they will be used instead of the system generated ones.
 If the `path` doesn't start with `/`, it will be added automatically.
 ### `@middlewares(middlewares: Middleware[])`
 This method decorator is used to specify the `middlewares` that should apply to the `route` of the method.